 And lest I be guilty of making ‘remarks,’ I’d like to present Miss Jean Valentine.”

 Christina Davis: So, this was April 15, 1965.
 Do you have a sense if it was your first reading?

-Jean Valentine: The first reading I ever did.
+Jean Valentine: The first reading I ever did….
 Might well have been.
-Yes, it might very well have been.
+Yeah, might very well have been.

 CD: You were living in New York?
 Would you have given a reading at Yale, maybe, do you think, for the prize?